PROFICIENCY TEST INFO

 How to complete a proficiency test…

-In order to use a device listing for a Continuous Radon Monitor (CRM) or an Electret Ion Chamber (ES, EL) device, you must provide the NRSB with proof of passing a proficiency test for each CRM, EL or ES device code from an approved secondary radon chamber for each device used in the field.
+In order to use a device listing for a Continuous Radon Monitor (CRM) or an Electret Ion Chamber (ES, EL) device, a radon measurement specialist (RMS) must provide the NRSB with proof of passing a proficiency test for each CRM, EL or ES device code from an approved secondary radon chamber for each device used in the field.

 Click here see instructions for renewal using the SAME device as your previous application.